Reliability analysis for non-deterministic limit-states using stochastic emulators: Introduction

-In this paper, we propose instead the use of a class of stochastic emulators recently introduced by \cite{Zhu_2021_GLaM,Zhu_2023_SPCE}, as a natural tool for the model-agnostic solution of reliability analysis in the presence of stochastic models.
-These emulators are cheap-to-evaluate parametric models that can learn the behavior of stochastic simulators, including their inherent stochasticity, with reduced computational effort, thus enabling reliability analysis applications.
-We validate the proposed methodology on three case studies.
-The first is a standard reliability analysis problem modified with the introduction of latent variables in the limit-state function.
+In this paper, we formally present structural reliability analysis for problems involving stochastic models.
+We show that solving this problem via Monte Carlo simulation is possible but, similar to the deterministic case, the approach is too expensive as it requires numerous evaluations of the limit-state function.
+To mitigate this, we introduce a methodology that employs \emph{stochastic emulators}, \emph{i.e.}, surrogate models for stochastic simulators.
+These emulators are cheap-to-evaluate models that learn the behavior of stochastic simulators, including their inherent stochasticity, enabling reliability analysis with reduced computational effort.
+We test the proposed methodology on three case studies.
+The first is a standard reliability analysis problem converted into a stochastic one by the introduction of latent variables in the limit-state function.
 The second study applies our approach to a simply supported beam, a classic problem in structural reliability.
 Analytical solutions are available in both cases, hence allowing us to easily validate our proposed methodology.
-The third case study focuses instead on a real-world wind turbine example, where only operational data is available.
+The third case study focuses on a real-world wind turbine example, where only operational data are available.

 This paper is organized as follows: Section 2 introduces the formal framework for reliability analysis in the context of stochastic simulators.
-Section 3 presents the stochastic emulators employed in our methodology, namely generalized lambda models and stochastic polynomial chaos expansions.
-Section 4 introduces reliability analysis using these emulators.
-Section 5 showcases the results obtained with our methodology when applied to the previously mentioned case studies.
+Section 3 presents the stochastic emulators employed in our methodology.
+Section 4 demonstrates how to perform reliability analysis using these emulators.
+Section 5 showcases the results of obtained with our methodology when applied to the previously mentioned case studies.
 Finally, Section 6 presents our conclusions and provides an outlook on future research on the topic.